nathanielgreen/chromebooks_and_linux/README.md

 There a lots of resources of choosing a Chromebook depending on your specific needs, such as [whichchromebookshouldibuy](http://whichchromebookshouldibuy.com/).
-When looking for a chromebook to run Linux, want to make sure it has an Intel Processor, and ideally 2-4GB of RAM.
+When looking for a chromebook to run Linux, you want to make sure it has an Intel Processor, at least 32GB of SSD storage, and ideally 4GB of RAM.

 Also another thing to note is that most chromebooks only come with either 16/32/64GB of internal storage, and often come with a SD card slot.
 This is